How to Use Prodigy to Fight Summer Learning Loss

 The Assessments tool lets you create a summer schedule for your students, choosing which math skills they’ll be practicing when they log into Prodigy at home, or even when traveling on summer vacations!

 At the top of your screen, click the Create button and select the second option: Plans.

-You’ll be asked to select a domain for your Plan.
+Select a domain for your Plan.

 Choose a skill, then select your desired date range during the summer months.
 We’ll tell you how long it should take for students to finish your Plan, so you can choose an appropriate date range based on how much you expect them to play Prodigy.

 Keep making Plans for every math skill you want to target.
 Make Plans for the entire summer ahead of time, or add new Plans throughout the summer as you go.